sogoeslight/ValorantBot/README.md

 Supposed only for Deathmatches
 Currently supports FullHD and QHD screens

-## !
-Important disclaimer !
+## !!!
+Important disclaimer !!!
-- Since we all have a different graphic settings - you can always just make your own screenshots and replace mine in the folder, according, to your resolution (full/qhd).
+- Since we all have a different graphic settings - you can always just make your own screenshots and replace the default ones in the folder, according, to your resolution (full/qhd).

 ---